 There are a couple of helpful apps out there that will make planning your road trip and finding amenities on the road a breeze.

 The Dyrt, one of our new favorite camping apps, has a trip planning tool in the PRO version of the app that allows you to build your trip before heading out and then export it all to google maps.
-They’re currently offering Bearfoot Theory readers a FREE 90-day membership to The Dyrt PRO.
+They’re currently offering Bearfoot Theory readers a FREE 30-day membership to The Dyrt PRO.
+If you’re signing up on mobile, use the code “Bearfoot”.

 We also recommend downloading the Road Trippers App before you head out.
 This app lets you save locations on-the-go, find destination points along your route, and locate lodging, gas, restaurants, and more.
 You can even get special discounts through the app in support of your budget road trip.